 When the Company has less than a majority of the voting rights of an investee, it has power over the investee when the voting rights are sufficient to give it the practical ability to direct the relevant activities of the investee unilaterally.
-The Company considers all relevant facts and circumstances in assessing whether or not the Company's voting rights in an investee are sufficient to give it power, including:
+The Company considers all relevant facts and circumstances in assessing whether or not the Company's voting rights in an investee are sufficient to give it power, including: - the size of the Company's holding of voting rights relative to the size and dispersion of holdings of the other vote holders; - potential voting rights held by the company, other vote holders or other parties

-- the size of the Company's holding of voting rights relative to the size and dispersion of holdings of the other vote holders; - potential voting rights held by the company, other vote holders or other parties - rights arising from contractual arrangements; and - any additional facts and circumstances that indicate that the company has, or does not have the current ability to direct the relevant activities at the time that decisions need to be made, including voting patterns at previous shareholders' meetings.
+- rights arising from contractual arrangements; and - activities at the time that decisions need to be made, including voting patterns at previous shareholders' meetings.